Alvacast: Relocation to Canada

 Guitarist Lamela immigrated to Canada in 1991, leading Alvacast to break-up.
 Several of the other band members also moved north to Canada during 1991 and 1992.
 Lopez arrived in Montreal in the summer of 1992 and only months later joined Canadian heavy metal band Boize as their second vocalist.
-Lopez remained with Boize from September to December 1992, performing and recording with the band and entertaining and major record label contract with Aquarius Records.
+Lopez remained with Boize from September to December 1992, performing and recording with the band and entertaining a major record label contract with Aquarius Records.
 Lopez nevertheless left Boize once the last remaining member of Alvacast had moved to Montreal.
 In December 1992, Alvacast was reformed as a Canadian band.
 Having already explored English-language recordings, as well as a limited number of releases in the United States, Alvacast began performing in English.

 Alvacast debuted at Montreal's Station 10 on Sainte Catherine Street, and proceeded to work through the challenges of their new environment.
 During this time, a collection of tapes recorded in Montevideo titled Alvacast para Coleccionistas (en: Alvacast For Collectors) was released by Perro Andaluz Records.
 In 1994, Sondor re-released Alvacast's sophomore full-length, Inocente...
 Hasta que se Demuestre lo Contrario, with re-recorded English vocals under the title Black Testaments.
 Alvacast was however unable to succeed in Canada due to its strong Hispanic heritage and Lopez' discernible Spanish accent while signing in English; this was poorly received by Montreal's predominantly francophone population.
 Alvacast ultimately broke up for the second time at the end of 1994.